-- 3% Cash Back at U.S. Supermarkets: American Express likes to use this term as a way to rule out purchases at superstores like Walmart and Target and warehouse membership clubs such as Costco and Sam’s Club.
+- 3% Cash Back at select U.S. Supermarkets: American Express likes to use this term as a way to rule out purchases at superstores like Walmart and Target and warehouse membership clubs such as Costco and Sam’s Club.
 This bonus is limited to $6,000 in purchases per year.
 But still, 3% on groceries at your local supermarket is a nice win.
-If you want to double down on this cash back perk, you may want to consider paying the $95 annual fee for the Blue Cash Preferred Card (see rates and fees): It offers 6% cash back at U.S. Supermarkets.
+If you want to double down on this cash back perk, you may want to consider paying the $95 annual fee for the Blue Cash Preferred® Card from American Express (see rates and fees): It offers 6% cash back at select U.S. Supermarkets.

 - 2% Cash Back at “Select” Department Stores: This language is confusing, and clarification on which department stores qualify for the 2% are well-hidden on the American Express website.
 But, never fear— I found the list here.
 Some notable department store names included: Bealls, Belk, Bloomingdale’s, Bon Ton Stores, Boscov’s, Century 21 Department Stores, Dillard’s, J.C.
 Penney (JCP), Kohl’s, Macy’s, Neiman Marcus, Nordstrom, Saks Fifth Avenue, and Stein Mart.